Tax avoidance: Anti-avoidance measures

-Legislative Measures
+Legislative measures

 Two kind of anti-avoidance measures exist; General Anti Avoidance Rules (GAAR) and Specific Anti Avoidance Rules (SAAR).
 The GAAR implies a set of generic anti-avoidance rules, while SAAR targets a specific avoidance practice or technique.
 Also, there is a set of bilateral measures pursued thorough treaties or double taxation agreements (DTAAs), this can be done via various clauses.

-Judicial Anti-Avoidance Measures
+Judicial anti-avoidance measures

 Courts around the world have played an important role in developing SAAR and GAAR measures.
 But the two guiding principles in judicial anti-avoidance are business purpose rule and substance over form rule.
 The business purpose rule states that the transaction must serve as a business purpose.
 Which means that mere tax advantage cannot be the main business purpose.
 On the other hand, the substance over form principle is wider than the business rule and it is defined by the OECD as the ‘prevalence of economic or social reality over the literal wording of legal provisions’ (Ostwal, T.P.; Vijayaraghavan, Vikram 2010).